 Preventative Veterinary Dentistry

 At Meadowmont Animal Hospital, professional dental cleanings consist of ultrasonic enamel scaling to remove tartar, subgingival hand curettage, enamel polishing and application of a periodontal protective seal called Sanos.
-All our professional dental cleanings include a thorough oral exam with gingival probing and full mouth radiographs to fully assess the health of the tooth, root and surrounding structures.
+All of our professional dental cleanings include a thorough oral exam with gingival probing and full mouth radiographs to fully assess the health of the tooth, root and surrounding structures.
 General anesthesia is required to safely perform these procedures on your pet.

-Digital radiography is a powerful diagnostic tool used to detect dental disease and guide extraction.
+Digital radiography is a powerful diagnostic tool used to detect dental disease in pets and guide extraction.
 A quick and painless process, radiography uses a controlled dose of x-ray radiation to examine your pet’s mouth, using the varying densities of its contents (teeth, gums, ligaments, etc.) to construct a composite image.
 This digital readout highlights any present abnormalities, allowing diagnosis and treatment to commence.

 Sometimes periodontal disease is detected during our thorough oral exam and dental radiographs.
 When possible, we use tooth sparing techniques to minimize extractions.
 Gingival pockets may be cleaned out and packed with antimicrobial product to improve gingival health and encourage reattachment of the gingiva.
 Superficial tooth fractures may be treated with an enamel bonding composite rather than tooth extraction.

 Depending on the type and severity of the periodontal disease, extraction may be the best procedure to resolve pain and infection.
-Dental extraction procedures are treated with similar multimodal pain management techniques as discussed in the surgery section.
+Dental extraction procedures are treated with similar multimodal pain management techniques as discussed in the veterinary surgery section.
 Often your pet will be eating soft food within 24 hours of the extraction procedure.

 Veterinary dentistry has developed rapidly over the past fifteen years and is now approaching the same sophisticated techniques that are available in human dentistry.
 Research has proven that pets who have received modern veterinary dental procedures and professional cleanings have an increased life span and quality of life.